Graduate Internship Opportunities 2026-2027

 GCI: Collections

-Interns in the GCI’s Collections Department will participate as members of interdisciplinary teams in projects that may include research, assisting in the organization and implementation of courses or workshops, or in the documentation of project work.
-Potential areas of work might include the following:
+Interns in the GCI’s Collections Department will participate as members of interdisciplinary teams in projects that may include research, contributing to the organization and implementation of courses or workshops, or in the documentation of project work.

 A full list of the Department’s projects can be found here.